Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Introduction

-Although PAI and active inference offer an excellent story for biological system behavior and a promising model-based RL framework, most computational implementations are formulated with explainability in mind (favoring meaningfully labeled albeit low-dimensional, discrete state/action spaces) yet in the form of complex probabilistic graphical models that do not scale easily \cite{friston2015active,friston2017active,friston2017active_curosity,friston2018deep}.
+Although PAI and active inference offer an excellent story for biological system behavior and a promising model-based RL setup, most computational implementations are formulated with explainability in mind (favoring meaningfully labeled albeit low-dimensional, discrete state/action spaces) yet in the form of complex probabilistic graphical models that do not scale easily \cite{friston2015active,friston2017active,friston2017active_curosity,friston2018deep}.
 In response, effort has been made to scale active inference by using deep ANNs \cite{ueltzhoffer2018deep,tschantz2020scaling} trained by the popular backpropagation of errors (backprop) \cite{rumelhart_learning_1986}.
-While ANNs represent a powerful step in the

-right direction, one common criticism of using them within the normative framework of RL is that they have little biological relevance despite their conceptual value \cite{lake2017building,zador2019critique}.
+While ANNs represent a powerful step in the right direction, one common criticism of using them within the normative framework of RL is that they have little biological relevance despite their conceptual value \cite{lake2017building,zador2019critique}.
 Importantly, from a practical point-of-view, they also suffer from practical issues related to their backprop-centric design \cite{ororbia2018biologically}.
 This raises the question: can a biologically-motivated alternative to backprop-based ANNs also facilitate reinforcement learning through active inference in a scalable way?
 In this paper, motivated by the fact that animals and humans solve the RL problem, we develop one alternative that positively answers this question.
 As a result, the neural agent we propose represents a promising step forward towards better modeling the approximations that biological neural circuitry implements when facing real-world resource constraints and limitations, creating the potential for developing new theoretical insights.
-Such insights will allow us to design agents better capable of dealing with continuous, noisy sensory patterns \cite{niv2009reinforcement,rahwan2019machine}.
+Such insights will allow us to design agents better capable of dealing with continuous, noisy sensory patterns \cite{niv2009reinforcement}.